jrsinclair/mazes-presentation/presentation.md

 const allPoints = new Map();
 ```

-Note: Ironically, we make this happen by creating a mutable Map to act as a cache.
+Note: Ironically, we make this happen by creating a mutable Map to act as our cache.

 ---